PNC-SRE-Capstone-Team/SRE-Capstone/README.md

 # SRE-Capstone

 ## Github Actions
 The Github Actions runner is currently deployed on control-plane-1 of the Kubernetes cluster.
+This allows the runner to directly perform kubectl, argocd, and helm commands without needing to open public access to the cluster or provision a jumpbox and enable ssh.
 After it's deployed and authenticated with the script provided by Github, the persistent service is created with the following commands:

 ```console
 sudo nano /etc/systemd/system/github-action-runner.service